Wellbeing Essentials: Nutrition

 A simple solution for those who struggle to drink enough of it is to eat more water-rich foods.

-There are plenty of vegetables that are rich in water; celery, radish, cucumbers, lettuce, in fact all leafy greens are great sources of water.
+There are plenty of vegetables that are rich in water: celery, radish, cucumbers, lettuce – in fact, all leafy greens are great sources of water.

-And don’t forget about fruit.
+And don’t forget about the fruit.
 Watermelon, for example, is 90% water.
 Eating citrus fruits like oranges and grapefruits, as well as edible berries of any kind, will keep your body hydrated and healthy.

-Tea and coffee count, as do soups and smoothies, and the best thing about eating more water-rich foods, is that you are increasing your intake of essential vitamins and minerals as well.
+Tea and coffee count, as do soups and smoothies, and the best thing about eating more water-rich foods is that you are increasing your intake of essential vitamins and minerals as well.

 Eat the rainbow – add some colour to your plate